 A wide range of clubs and activities are on offer.
 We hope these will give children the opportunity to develop skills which they may carry through into adult life.
 The clubs are voluntary and take place at lunchtime or outside school hours when parental permission must be obtained.
 Parents of children invited to take part in clubs or activities are informed about arrangements.

-The variety of clubs on offer may vary from year-to-year and between Lower School and Upper School but usually includes athletics, netball, choir, cricket, film club, young engineers, cross-country running, football, French, gardening/environmental, homework, recorders and rounders.
-In the spring term there is sometimes a school production and children from all year groups may join production club.
+The variety of clubs on offer may vary from year-to-year and between Lower School and Upper School but usually includes athletics, netball, choir, cricket, film club, cross-country running, football, French, gardening/environmental, homework and rounders.